OG-Hunter/seditiontracker.github.io-/docs/_suspects/sean-watson.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I am fine.
+quote: "I am fine.
 I was one of the people that helped storm the capitol building and smash out the windows.
 We made history today.
-Proudest day of my life!'
+Proudest day of my life!"
 title: Sean Watson charged on April 23, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack